coq/coq/doc/sphinx/proof-engine/ltac.rst

    .. example::

-      .. coqtop:: reset in
+      .. rocqtop:: reset in

          Ltac pr_numgoals := let n := numgoals in idtac "There are" n "goals".

          Goal True /\ True /\ True.
          split;[|split].

-      .. coqtop:: all abort
+      .. rocqtop:: all abort

          all:pr_numgoals.